BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/mathematica-dev-git.md

 ---
-layout: default
+layout: page
-title: Black Hole Perturbation Toolkit
+title: Version control of Mathematica notebooks with git
 ---

-# Version control of Mathematica notebooks with git
+{% include head.html %}

 There are several problems with keeping Mathematica notebooks under version control with git, most notably:
 - Small changes to a notebook often introduce significant changes throughout the file.